-Please join us for other activities on Audition Day, such as sample classes, campus tours, individual lessons, conversation with a student panel and rehearsals with the WSC ensembles.
-A schedule of events will be sent prior to your audition.
+Prior to the audition date, you will be notified of your audition time and room number.
+All auditions are held in the Peterson Fine Arts Building.
+Please join us for other activities on Audition Day, such as sample classes, campus tours, individual lessons, conversation with a student panel, and rehearsals with the WSC ensembles.
+A schedule of events will be sent to you before your audition.

 Ardath Conn Scholarship - Awarded to music majors.
 Established by a generous bequest from the estate of Ardath Conn.
 Miss Conn is a widely known concert pianist and teacher, and the daughter of U.S. Conn, the first president of Wayne State College.